Crowd thread digest

 Female, plakat, short fins, or sorority-raised female

-Easier swimming, “more chill,” Dumbo to slow movement; koi pattern came up but was corrected as not a tail “type”
+Easier swimming, “more chill,” Dumbo to slow movement; koi + short fin suggested then corrected - koi is a color pattern, not a tail “type” by itself

 36%